Weekly Nutrition Assessment

 - 4+ = +14

 2. Whole Vegetables.
-Broccoli, spinach, squash, asparagus...
-How many daily servings of veggies did you eat last week?
+Broccoli, spinach, squash, tomatoes, peppers...
+On average, how many daily servings of veggies do you eat?

 - None = 0